 There are many ways to steep tea and here at Smith Teamaker, we've tried them all.
 Or at the very least, the top twenty.
-Once spring and summer hit, infusing sachets or loose leaf tea in cool water for 10-16 hours, a process known as cold steeping, is a wonderful option when you want a refreshing way to beat the heat on a hot summer day.
+Infusing sachets or loose leaf tea in cool water for 10-16 hours, a process known as cold steeping, is a wonderful option when you want a refreshing way to beat the heat on a hot summer day.

 How does cold steeping differ from hot?

 Steeping tea in hot water releases tiny particles called “tannins," which are present in naturally occurring matter like tea leaves and wood.
 These tannins are what gives tea its astringency.
 The cooler and slower method of cold steeping doesn’t release the tannins and therefore creates a sweeter and less astringent flavor profile.

 You can cold steep any number of blends or teas, but our Tea Department highlighted three to get you started.
 Read their suggestions below or skip to the directions on how to cold steep at home.

 “When cold steeped, Northwest Peppermint Leaves turn sweet with a very fresh and clean tasting flavor profile.” - Claire Boyer, Head of Education